 Try lemon or lime juice instead of vinegar.
 Investigate whether lemon/lime juice is as effective as vinegar.

 Discover how craters are formed using marbles, flour and hot chocolate powder.

-If you’re looking for EVEN more space science ideas you can find SEVENTY exciting space themed experiments in This IS Rocket Science
+If you’re looking for EVEN more space science ideas, you can find SEVENTY exciting space-themed experiments in my book This IS Rocket Science!